Mooncake: Singapore

 In Singapore, mooncakes are luxury gifts.
 They come in a wide variety of flavors ranging from the traditional baked ones, to the Teochew flaky ones filled with yam paste, to snowskin varieties filled with chilled fruit pastes.
 Traditional mooncakes feature base fillings of red lotus paste, white lotus paste or red bean paste, with 0-4 salted duck egg yolks embedded within.
 Variations include adding other ingredients such as macadamia nuts, osmanthus, orange peel and melon seeds.

 Snowskin mooncakes in Singapore feature flavors ranging from Lychee Martini, Baileys, Matcha Red Bean, durian, and various fruit pastes.

-Mooncakes are luxurious gifts in Singapore and are very popular as gifts to clients, friends and family.
+Mooncakes are luxurious gifts in Singapore and are popular as gifts to clients, friends and family.
 An average box of 4 mooncakes cost US$60.
-Many hotels and fine Chinese cuisine restaurants offer mooncakes packaged in elaborate boxes with multiple compartments and jeweled clasps.
+A number of hotels and fine Chinese cuisine restaurants offer mooncakes packaged in elaborate boxes with multiple compartments and jeweled clasps.
 Mooncake boxes are commonly repurposed as jewelry boxes after the festival ends.